PossiblySlater/OpenMet/README.md

 ## License

-This project is licensed under the GNU v3.0 License.
+This project is licensed under the GNU General Public License v3.0.
 See `LICENSE` for details.

 ## Author